Open Time Trials

-From April until September, the club organises a series of hotly-contested time trials, taking place every Wednesday evening over a range of courses from a 5 mile “come and try” dash up to a 30 mile endurance event over local routes with several trophies awarded to the season’s winners.
+From late March until September the club organises a series of hotly-contested time trials, taking place every Wednesday evening over a range of courses from a 5 mile dash up to a 30 mile endurance event on local routes with many trophies awarded to the season’s winners.
 Some time trials are “two-up” races where you race with a partner, in theory sharing the burden of being on the front.
 In addition to these events, our local hills feature in the club’s uphill and downhill challenges.

 So what is a time trial?

 A time trial is the purest and simplest form of cycle racing, it’s you, your bike and a clock against which you are competing.
 You start at one minute intervals with seeding carefully computed using a top-secret algorithm known only to our official timekeeper.
-Club members take it in turns during the season with marshal duties, helping at road junctions and as the start line pusher.
+Club members take it in turns during the season with marshal duties, helping at road junctions and pre-race signage.

 Who can time trial?